Nico Hoerner Player Props: Cubs vs. Cardinals

 - The Cardinals have the 21st-ranked team ERA among all MLB pitching staffs (4.45).

-- Cardinals pitchers combine to give up the first-fewest home runs in baseball (93 total, one per game).
+- Cardinals pitchers combine to allow the first-fewest home runs in baseball (95 total, one per game).

-- In his last appearance on Sunday, the righty went six innings against the Washington Nationals, allowing three earned runs while surrendering three hits.
+- The righty last pitched on Monday against the Miami Marlins, when he tossed six innings, allowing three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.